 - Comprehensive: this is great coverage for other incidents, like theft, fire, vandalism, glass damage, or hitting an animal.
 It covers the repairs needed, subject to your deductible.

-- Collision: used to repair physical damage to your vehicle that occurs in an accident with another vehicle or object.
+- Collision: used to pay for repairs of physical damage to your vehicle that occurs in an accident with another vehicle or object.
 Again, this is subject to your deductible.

 - Uninsured/underinsured motorist – property damage: pays for damage to your vehicle caused by another driver if that person is uninsured/underinsured.

-Medical benefits: covers reasonable and necessary medical costs or funerals for you or others covered under your policy, up to the amount you choose.
+Med Pay or Medical benefits: covers reasonable and necessary medical costs or funerals for you or others covered under your policy, up to the amount you choose.
 It covers these costs no matter who is at fault for the accident.
 Note that you still have to deal with subrogation in many instances.
+In Illinois, I most often see Med Pay plans for either $5,000.00 in coverage or $10,000.00 in coverage.
+Often, this is not enough and covers only the emergency room bill.
+Sometimes, Med Pay does not even cover the emergency room bill, or it will cover the entire E.R. bill along with one or two doctor visits.

 What about “Full Coverage”?

 “Full coverage” is the biggest misnomer out there.
-People hear “full coverage” and think that they are fully covered.
-They think it means that they have every coverage imaginable, and they are protected under any and all circumstances.
-The insurance industry should not be allowed to call even call it “full coverage”.
+People hear “full coverage” and think it means that they have every coverage imaginable, and they are protected under any and all circumstances.
+The insurance industry should not be allowed to call it “full coverage”.
 There is no real meaning to it.
 It usually only means that you have liability, collision and comprehensive.
 It does not mean uninsured.
 It does not mean underinsured.
 It does not mean MedPay.
 It does not mean gap insurance.
 It does not offer roadside assistance or car rental coverage.
 And it does not define dollar limits.
 Most people are shocked to find inadequate protection after a car accident, because they were told that they were buying “full coverage”.
+I have had many conversations with new clients who are shocked when I tell them how their insurance actually works, after they say “but I bought full coverage”.

 Will my injury lawyer investigate insurance?

-If you were hurt in an accident which was someone else’s fault, one of the first things that we do is look into all available insurance.
+If you were hurt in a car accident, which was someone else’s fault, one of the first things that we do is look into all available insurance.
 What you can recover from an at-fault driver after an accident will be largely determined by how much insurance they have.
-When there isn’t enough, your underinsured motorist coverage can help but only if you have more coverage than what the other driver has.
+When there isn’t enough, your underinsured motorist coverage can help but under most policies, this is only true if you have more coverage than what the other driver has.
 All too often, I come across people who were badly hurt by another driver’s negligence, only to find out that there was only $25,000.00 worth of insurance.
 In a serious accident, the medical bills alone will exceed that.
 While you cannot control how much insurance another driver has, you can control what you have.
-Think of underinsured insurance as a way to pick up what the other driver’s insurance doesn’t cover; but again- only to the limits of how much your policy exceeds theirs.
+Think of underinsured insurance as a way to pick up what the other driver’s insurance doesn’t cover.